 Explore the local islands

 In the last years, the government changed its regulations and allowed tourists to stay on the local islands, instead of only on the privately owned resort islands.
-Because of this change, people with a lower budget are now able to visit this beautiful paradise which also makes the Maldives more and more popular.
+Because of this change, people are now able to visit the Maldives on a budget and enjoy this beautiful paradise.
 We visited 6 different local islands and wrote an article with the ultimate travel itinerary for 2-3 weeks.
 We also included recommendations on where to stay, the best things to do, our favorite places to eat, and money-saving tips on how to get around.
 Be sure you check it out!